atolab/zenoh-web/content/docs/APIs/APIs.md

 Zenoh also offers a REST API via the zenoh-http plugin.
 When starting zenoh with default options, this HTTP plugin is automatically started on port 8000 and ready to answer HTTP requests.
-The full zenoh key/value space is accessible via this REST API, including the [Admin space](../../manual/abstractions#admin-space).
+The full zenoh key/value space is accessible via this REST API, including the Admin Space under the `'/@'`prefix.

 ### GET